 10 Best Disturbed Songs

 Disturbed's best songs have been a staple of rock radio for over a decade.
-The Chicago four piece recently announced they are “preparing for a long break from music” which will take place after their South American tour wraps in late August.
-Since we won't have any new music from the band for a while, let's take a look back at the 10 best Disturbed songs.
+The Chicago four piece is currently involved in side-projects and, since we won't have any new music from the band for a while, let's take a look back at the 10 best Disturbed songs.

 While not much from 2008's 'Indestructible' made it to our list of the 10 best Disturbed songs, we do thoroughly enjoy this one.
 When Disturbed throws a catchy hook like this one your way, it's tough to get out of your head.
 We dig the machine gun drum intro too.

 One of the best Disturbed songs from what is essentially the middle of their catalog.
 The third studio album solidified them as a staple at rock radio on the success of kick ass rock tunes like 'Stricken'.
 The song has a great opening groove combined with singer Dave Draiman mixing in some 'ape sound' vocals, which seems like a throwback to 'Down with the Sickness'.
 This song is a perfect example of what Disturbed does best.